 - Add beans and pulses in soups, stews and salads

 It’s important to drink at least 6 – 8 cups of fluid every day.
 Drinking well can help reduce constipation.
 It is also crucial to drink plenty if you have diarrhoea as you may become dehydrated.
 We give all our new clients a water jug that holds 1.5 litres.
 This is about the amount an average person needs to drink each day, and it’s a perfect size for the fridge.

 If you have diverticular disease, a diet high in fibre may help with your symptoms.
 We provide some ideas on how to increase the fibre in your diet.
 Some people may be advised to avoid nuts and seeds.
 This is due to the possibility of blocking the diverticular openings.
 Please speak to your GP or dietitian if you are not sure whether you should be avoiding these foods.

-If you have Irritable Bowel Syndrome (IBS), we can provide useful information about the condition and your diet, so please get in touch.
+If you have a bowel condition we can provide useful information about the condition and your diet, so please get in touch.

 Some bowel issues may not be related to diet.
 Contact your GP if:

 - Changes to your diet do not improve your symptoms

 - If symptoms of diarrhoea persist for more than a week